Drop in Royal Mail puts Britain's FTSE under pressure

 EDINBURGH, Nov 19 (Reuters) - Britain’s main equity index snapped a four-day rally on Wednesday as falling iron ore prices hit mining stocks and trading updates from Royal Mail and testing firm Intertek disappointed investors.

-Royal Mail Group reversed slight early gains to fall 8.4 percent to the bottom of the index.
+Royal Mail Group reversed slight early gains to drop 8.2 percent to the bottom of the index.

-“The outlook is not so positive because of the impact of competition in parcels, where Royal Mail is at a disadvantage,” said Jasper Lawler, analyst at CMC Markets.
+“The outlook is not so positive because of the impact of competition in parcels, where Royal Mail is at a disadvantage,” Jasper Lawler, analyst at CMC Markets, said.

 “Amazon just want to expand as quickly as possible, and long term they will be able to control costs better if they don’t have to rely on a third party like the Royal Mail.”

-Shares in miners Anglo American, Rio Tinto and BHP Billiton all fell more than 2 percent as China’s iron ore futures slid nearly 5 percent to a record low on Wednesday due to a supply glut.
+Shares in miners Anglo American, Rio Tinto and BHP Billiton all fell over 2 percent as China’s iron ore futures slid nearly 5 percent to a record low on Wednesday due to a supply glut.

 Overall, basic materials companies knocked nearly 9 points off the FTSE 100.